 What about the GPU?

 The other major factor when looking at ARM based chipsets is the graphics co-processor (GPU).
 This is more important than the processing core for decoding HD video streams, and is completely separate from it.
-Since early 2012 the Mali-400 GPU developed by ARM has proven to be the best low cost option.
-It has become the de-facto standard for ARM based chipsets.
-Even a single Mali-400 core running at the lowest clock rate available can easily decode 1080p video.
-The latest chipsets have multiple Mali-400 cores.
-Other GPU cores are used, for instance the PowerVR series.
-In general Mali-400 is best, but something like the PowerVR SGX544MP2 in the Allwinner A31 is comparable.
+For a long time the Mali-400 ARM core was the de-facto standard GPU and offered very good performance.
+We are now (in 2014) starting to see it's successors taking market share.
+The Mali-450 is an improvement on the Mali-400, but remember that even a single Mali-400 core running at the lowest clock rate available can easily decode 1080p video!

 Which chipset is the best?!
 That's all I want to know!